 How do the Australian frog-eating predators change so they can deal with toads?
 Two things happen.
 First is that many species just don’t like the taste of toads, or feel sick if they eat one but don’t die – and so they learn to stop trying to eat things that look like toads.
 For example, fishes (like barramundi), frogs (like the Dahl’s Aquatic Frog) and mammals (like planigales) all learn to avoid toads very quickly.

-Common sense says that frogs will be in real trouble when toads arrive – but they aren’t.
+As in so many things to do with cane toads, intuition proves to be a bad way to predict what happens to the native wildlife.
+For example, common sense says that frogs will be in real trouble when toads arrive – but they aren’t.
 Although toads do compete with frogs for food, and do sometimes eat frogs, the number of frogs doesn’t go down when the toads arrive.
-There have been several studies now – some relying on just counting frogs, others using more complicated systems like electronic listening posts to record the male frog’s calls before and after toads arrive – and none of them show any decline in frogs due to toads.
+There have been several studies on this topic – some relying on just counting frogs, others using more complicated systems like electronic listening posts to record the male frog’s calls before and after toads arrive – and none of them show any decline in frogs due to toads.
 How can that be?
 Surely a frog-like animal from overseas that becomes incredibly abundant in your home pond is a problem if you’re a frog?
 But if you think about it a little more, it makes sense.
 Toads DO look like frogs – but this means that many animals that eat frogs try to eat toads.
 Because the toads are so poisonous, the predator dies – and so, the toads act like booby-trapped frogs and kill many of the frog’s natural predators.
 That means that a lot more frogs survive because they aren’t being eaten by goannas and snakes and so forth – more than enough to make up for the few that are eaten by toads.

 One of our main aims with this website is to provide reliable